 WHAT TO EXPECT

 Depending on whether the dentist performs a simple or surgical tooth extraction, the technique and experience will differ.
-In either case, there will be a thorough examination prior to extraction when x-rays will be taken to determine the type of extraction needed.
+In either case, there will be a thorough examination prior to extraction when digital x-rays will be taken to determine the type of extraction needed.
 In addition, the patient is usually offered a form of sedation to help them feel comfortable and at ease during the procedure.
 It’s advised that the patient not eat or drink anything for 6-8 hours before the surgery.
 If a patient experiences nausea or vomiting before the extraction, they will need to call the dentist’s office to possibly reschedule to avoid health complications.
 Smoking on the day of surgery is prohibited because of the risks and complications it can pose in the healing process.

 After either type of extraction, a blood clot will usually form in the socket of the removed tooth.
 After a simple extraction, the dentist will pack the area with gauze and have the patient bite down in order to stop bleeding.
 With surgical extraction, the dentist will stitch the area and then place the gauze pads.
 After extraction, the patient should refrain from unnecessary eating, drinking, or talking for at least 2 hours.
 After the bleeding has stopped, the patient should drink plenty of cold or lukewarm fluids.